DanielChronlund/DCToolbox/README.md

 Test if common and easily guessed admin usernames exist for specified Azure AD domains.

+<h3>Test-DCLegacyAuthentication</h3>

+Test if legacy authentication is allowed in Office 365 for a particular user.

 <h3>Export-DCConditionalAccessPolicyDesign</h3>

 This CMDlet uses Microsoft Graph to export all Conditional Access policies in the tenant to a JSON file.
 This JSON file can be used for backup, documentation or to deploy the same policies again with Import-DCConditionalAccessPolicyDesign.